With summer around the corner now is a great time to plan a break to Shakespeare’s England.

 Step back in time to the 13th Century when the Battle of Evesham is re-enacted on the 4 & 5 August.
 The free to attend event, takes place in the Heart of Evesham, featuring a mediaeval festival and camp with life-demonstrations of cookery, weapons and medicine, plus the main battle re-enactment.

 The award winning 10th Stratford River Festival returns to the banks of the River Avon on the 30 June & 1 July.
 It is the largest family friendly free event held in Stratford with over 70,000 visitors expected to enjoy events on and off the river, market stalls, entertainment and fireworks display.

 The Stratford Town Centre Food Festival will take place on 22 & 23 September with over 100 stalls spread throughout the historic streets.

 Warwick Folk Festival takes place from 26 – 29 July bringing together leading names from around the world including Show of Hands, Jon Boden & Remnant Kings, Korrontzi, Gordie MacKeeman & His Rhythm Boys and Granny’s Attic.
 There are also ceilidhs, plenty for families with circus skills, storytelling, theatre and crafts.

-Enjoy Midsummer Jazz at Hill Close Gardens on 23 June with the Roy Forbes Quintet playing from 7pm.
-Tickets: Adults £13.50.
-On 11 August, Kenilworth folk group Romany Pie present a First World War anthology of songs, readings and poems.
+On 11 August at Hill Close Gardens, Kenilworth folk group Romany Pie present a First World War anthology of songs, readings and poems.
 Plus there’s the opportunity to see an exhibition about life on the home front in Warwick.
 Tickets: £11.